catboost/catboost/library/cpp/yt/string/readme.md

 ### Static analysis (since clang-16)

-If format string can bind to `TStaticFormat` (that is, it is a constexpr string_view or a literal) then static analysis on supplied args is performed.
+If format string can bind to `TFormatString` (that is, it is a constexpr string_view or a literal) then static analysis on supplied args is performed.

 #### How to disable